pbchase/gnvpb/_venues/halbrady.md

 ---
 <!--more-->

 Hal Brady Recreation Complex has 6 outdoor courts painted on basketball court adjacent to the main parking lot.
-As of June 2020, we are once again approved to all 6 courts.
-Social distancing rules apply, but we can have up to 50 people on the site.